brocaar/chirpstack-docs/docs/application-server/features.md

 ## API

-For integration with external services, ChirpStack Application Server provides a [RESTFul](integrate/rest.md) and [gRPC](integrate/grpc.md) API which exposes the same functionality as the web-interface.
-[Authentication and authorization](integrate/auth.md) is implemented using JWT tokens.
+For integration with external services, ChirpStack Application Server provides a [gRPC and RESTFul](api/index.md) API which exposes the same functionality as the web-interface.

 ## Payloads and device events